epklein/epklein.github.io/_mgmt/swe/swe-management.md

 ---
 title: Software Engineering Management
 permalink: /mgmt/swe
-toc: true
+# toc: true
+# toc_sticky: true
 ---

 In this page I share resources about **software engineering management**.
 But what is is it exactly?
-Well, I don't have a formal definition for it.
-But I see it as
+Well, I don't have a formal definition for it, but I see it as:

 > {% include def-swe-mgmt.md %}